ezampino/mtip-tutorial/docs/lessons/Lesson3.md

 To "Marie Kondo" your documents/email by dumping things in archive is a lot easier than individually handling each document.

+To preserve the single source of truth, instead of sending docs as an email attachment, where possible, link to the document whether in box, dropbox, drive, etc.

 ##### [Click here for Lesson 4](https://data2health.github.io/mtip-tutorial/lessons/Lesson4.html)
 ### [Back to Home](../index)